FrontEndFoxes/curriculum/workshop/nano1-vuex.md

 In this case, we are using an **action** via *dispatch* to add a game to our store.

 ::: tip 💡
-*Why am I not mutating the data with a commit?* It is a best practice to only commit from within actions.
+*Why am I not mutating the data with a commit?* It is considered a good practice, but it is not mandatory.
+You can commit directly from your components, but this way tends to be more maintainable since you can rest assured that all your mutations are only being used within your store :)
 :::

 Let's write our action and mutation to store our newly fetched data.